Food Lion donating $3.1M for coronavirus relief

 • Food Lion will also infuse $1 million into the Lion’s Pride Foundation, its associate emergency care fund to support associates whose families may be impacted by this crisis.

-“We will continue to do everything we can to get all our neighbors through this,” Ham said.
+“We will continue to do everything we can to get all our neighbors through this,” added Ham.
 “We know our communities are counting on us during this pandemic crisis and we are here to support and provide care during this time.”

 Concerned about COVID-19?